 When being induced with Pitocin, you will need to have an intravenous catheter placed since the medication will be going via IV.
 From there, your nurse will typically start you on a low dose and titrate the amount administered depending on how your body is reacting.

-I know from my personal experience, we ended up going up towards whats considered a ‘high dose’ to get those contractions started because my body just was not having it.
+From my personal experience, I know we ended up going up towards what’s considered a ‘high dose’ to get those contractions started because my body was not having it.